Finley Quaye

 Finley Quaye (born 25 March 1974, Edinburgh, Scotland) is a Scottish musician.
-He won the 1997 MOBO Award for best reggae act, and the 1998 BRIT Award for Best Male Solo Artist.
+He won the 1997 Mobo Award for best reggae act, and the 1998 BRIT Award for Best Male Solo Artist.
+His debut album, Maverick a Strike, a fusion of many styles including reggae and soul, was a commercial success and was certified double platinum by the British Phonographic Industry.

 Life

 Finley Quaye is the son of vaudeville pianist Cab Kaye and the half-brother of the English guitarist Caleb Quaye.

 Born in Edinburgh, Quaye went to school in London, Manchester and Edinburgh.
 However, he left school with no qualifications.
-Before making records he took employment spraying cars, smoking fish, making futons and as a stage-rigger and scaffolder.
+Before launching his music career, he took various forms of employment including car-spraying, fish-smoking, making futons and as a stage-rigger and scaffolder.

-His father was born in London, but considered himself as African.
+Quaye's father was born in London but considered himself as African.
 Although known as Cab Kaye, his full name was Nii Lante Augustus Kwamlah Quaye and he was a Chief of the Ga tribe centralized in Jamestown, Accra, Ghana.
 Kaye was the son of the pianist Caleb Jonas Quaye a.k.a.
 Mope Desmond, who was born in Accra, Ghana.
-Finley did not grow up with his father and only found out in his twenties about his father's history as a musician.
+Finley did not grow up with his father and only found out fully about his father's musical career when he was in his twenties.
 Mope Desmond, Cab Kaye and Finley Quaye have all played Glasgow's Barrowlands, Wolverhampton's Wulfrun Hall and London's Cafe de Paris.
 Finley was on tour with his band when he met his father for the first time in Amsterdam.

-Finley Quaye was inspired early on in his childhood by jazz musicians Pete King, Ronnie Scott, who started his musical career making tea and running errands in Finley's father's band, and Lionel Hampton.
-Quaye heard jazz as a child, living in London with his mother, who would take him with her to Ronnie Scott's jazz club to catch performances of American jazz musicians touring Europe such as Buddy Rich, who recorded his live album there in 1980.
-Quaye's mother had long-term relationships with musician Pete King, who hosted and performed at Ronnie Scott's club in Frith Street, London, as well as Dodi Fayed, a film producer who produced Breaking Glass with Hazel O'Connor.
+Finley Quaye was inspired early in his childhood by jazz musicians Pete King, Ronnie Scott (who began his own musical career making tea and running errands in Finley's father's band) and Lionel Hampton.
+As a child growing up in London, Quaye would be taken by his mother to Ronnie Scott's jazz club in Soho to catch performances of American musicians touring Europe.
+These included Buddy Rich, who recorded his album in 1980 and Ella Fitzgerald.
+Quaye's mother had a long-term relationship with musician Pete King, who hosted and performed at Ronnie Scott's.
+Around this time, Finley was also taken along to see the likes of The Ramones.
+In Edinburgh, shows that made an impact in his early years included Frank Chickens at The Hole in the Ground during the Fringe Festival.
+He also saw Peter Green of Fleetwood Mac at The Venue with Cozy Powell on drums around 1990.
+Art was also a constant influence and source of inspiration on Quaye's mindset and artistic approach.
+He attended The Frieze ART Fair at Regent's Park as well as Gilbert & George and Harlan Miller exhibitions and opening nights.
+He presented awards at The Indian Film Awards at The O2 Arena in London as well as David Gray's Ivor Novello at The Dorchester Hotel in London.

-In April 2012, Quaye was charged with aggravated assault in Edinburgh.
-He was subsequently found guilty and sentenced to 225 hours of unpaid work.
-In November of the same year, he was declared bankrupt with a tax debt of £383,000 after HMRC applied to the courts to recover the money.
-Official documents stated that Quaye had "zero assets".
-Quaye also admitted possession of cannabis in 2003.
+The younger of Finley's two sons, Caleb Quaye, took his own life in 2023.